The Quasi-hyperbolicity Constant of a Metric Space: Banach spaces

 \section{Banach spaces}

-In contrast to a $\CAT(0)$-space, whose quasi-hyperbolicity constant is bounded from above by $\sqrt{2}$, the quasi-hyperbolicity constant of a Banach space $B$ of dimension greater that one is bounded from {\it below} by $\sqrt{2}$ with equality holding, assuming that the dimension of $B$ is at least three, only when $B$ is a Hilbert space, see Theorem \ref{thm:banachestimate}.
+In contrast to a $\CAT(0)$-space, whose quadrilateral constant is bounded from above by $\sqrt{2}$, the quadrilateral constant of a Banach space $B$ of dimension greater that one is bounded from {\it below} by $\sqrt{2}$ with equality holding, assuming that the dimension of $B$ is at least three, only when $B$ is a Hilbert space, see Theorem~\ref{thm:banachestimate}.
 This is a consequence of strong results for the James constant of $B$ due to Gao and Lau, \cite{Gao-Lau}, and to Komuro, Saito and Tanaka, \cite{Komuro-Saito}.
 Enflo \cite{Enflo1969} introduced the notion of the {\it roundness} of a metric space.
-We show, Theorem \ref{thm:round}, that if $B$ is a Banach space with roundness $r(B)$ then its quasi-hyperbolicity constant is bounded from above by $2^{1/r(B)}$ and use this to show that the quasi-hyperbolicity constant of a non-trivial $L^p$-space, where $1 \leq p \leq \infty$, is $\max\{2^{1/p},2^{1-1/p}\}$, see Corollary \ref{cor:lp}.
+We show, Theorem~\ref{thm:round}, that if $B$ is a Banach space with roundness $r(B)$ then its quadrilateral constant is bounded from above by $2^{1/r(B)}$ and use this to show that the quadrilateral constant of a non-trivial $L^p$-space, where $1 \leq p \leq \infty$, is $\max\{2^{1/p},2^{1-1/p}\}$, see Corollary~\ref{cor:lp}.